AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 and `b.h` includes `a.h` too.
 This would mean `a.h` has been included twice.
-If `a.h` declared any functions, the program would fail to compile due to multiple of the same declaration.
+If `a.h` declared any functions, the program would fail to compile due to multiple copies of the same declaration.

 This can be avoided by using `#pragma once`, which instructs the preprocessor to only include this file once.